-"Cyber is the most dangerous weapon in the world - politically, economically and militarily."
-1

--- Bob Gates, Former Defense Secretary and Vice Chairman of the JPMorgan International Council
+"Cyber is the most dangerous weapon in the world - politically, economically and militarily." -- Bob Gates, Former Defense Secretary and Vice Chairman of the JPMorgan International Council

 Four main topics will drive this panel discussion.
-First, we will highlight the risks-exposures, attack types and vectors.
-Second, we will discuss typical and add-on cyber insurance coverages.
-Third, we will highlight trends in attacks and coverages and finally, we will spend some time discussing best practices to ensure insurability and ensure the most coverage for the least premium.
+First, we will highlight the risks exposures, attack types and vectors.
+Second, we will discuss stand alone and policy endorsements.
+Third, we will highlight trends in attacks and coverages and finally, we will spend some time discussing best practices to ensure insurability and that you get the most coverage and value for the least premium.